-Compression bodies are relatively robust to overloading.

-The short measurement travel (up to 50 μ m) means that protecting the sensor directly from overload by restricting its travel is scarcely feasible.

-- Install an overload protection mechanism. - Place the sensor on a spring using a guided base support.
+Diaphragms are sensitive to overload.
+Install an overload protection mechanism.

+Place the sensor on a spring using a guided base support.
 The spring deflection increases the measurement travel.
+It is then easier to implement a mechanism for restricting travel.

+Only the 8414 has a factory-provided overload protection.

-It is then easier to implement a mechanism for restricting travel. - > Provide pressure limiters for any hydraulic or pneumatic cylinders acting on the sensor. - > Absolutely avoid any load that applies a sudden force (pulse). - The high spring constant of the sensor results in high negative accelerations for moving objects.
-This generates extremely high forces. - If, despite precautions, the sensor has been overloaded, you will notice this immediately by a change in the output signal for the zero point. - > Get the sensor checked out if you notice a change in the signal of 5 % or more (higher or lower) while no load is present.
+- > Provide pressure limiters for any hydraulic or pneumatic cylinders acting on the sensor. - Absolutely avoid any load that applies a sudden force (pulse).

+The high spring constant of the sensor results in high negative accelerations for moving objects.
+This generates extremely high forces.